Lightning-AI/pytorch-lightning/docs/source/advanced/mixed_precision.rst

     Trainer(gpus=1, precision="bf16")

-It is also possible to use BFloat16 Mixed Precision on the CPU, relying on MKLDNN under the hood.
+It is also possible to use BFloat16 mixed precision on the CPU, relying on MKLDNN under the hood.

 .. testcode::
     :skipif: not _TORCH_CPU_AMP_AVAILABLE